jrg94/lisp-interpreter/DESIGN.md

 printing of our tree in dot notation.
 The various `toString` implementations for each atom handle the actual logistics of the printing.

+In addition, we print the resulting s-expression from evaluation directly.

+### Loop

+As mentioned already, the looping mechanism is how the lisp interpreter handle the dollar signs.During each iteration, we wait for a line of just one dollar sign before we break into the outer loop which checks for the double dollar sign token.

+During this time, the lisp interpreter also catch errors which are printed plainly to the screen.

 ## Errors

 Errors are broken up into two classes: